Your local youth club or community centre may run projects that are geared towards stopping knife crime, and you could get involved with these.

 You can also contact them on email.

-They also have a lot of information on their website about gang culture, including what to do if you need general information or legal advice.
+They also have a lot of information about gangs on their website (opens in new window), including what to do if you need general information or legal advice.

 Find out more about gang crime.